-‘A Practical Guide to Confiscation and Restraint’ by Narita Bahra QC, David Winch, John Carl Townsend
+‘A Practical Guide to Confiscation and Restraint’ by Narita Bahra KC, David Winch, John Carl Townsend

 ABOUT THE AUTHORS

-Narita Bahra QC is a leading defence barrister instructed to defend in heavyweight and high profile Business Crime cases.
+Narita Bahra KC is a leading defence barrister instructed to defend in heavyweight and high-profile Business Crime cases.
 Narita is recognised as an effective tactician in the field of Business Crime and financial services.
 Her stellar work ethic results in tangible impact and defining successful outcomes in cases involving fraud, tax evasion, money laundering and Anti-competitive conduct (cartels, market abuse, insider dealing), investment products (carbon credits, diamonds, bitcoin) and Confiscation.